Examples

 image_proc

-node is raw type image.
-Hence, compressed image should be transform to raw image.$ rosrun image_transport republish compressed in:=raspicam_node/image raw out:=raspicam_node/image
+node is raw image data.
+The compressed image should be transformed to a raw image.$ rosrun image_transport republish compressed in:=raspicam_node/image raw out:=raspicam_node/image

 - [Remote PC] Then, the image rectification should be carried out.